rails/rails/guides/source/testing.md

 #### What Are Fixtures?

 _Fixtures_ is a fancy word for sample data.
 Fixtures allow you to populate your testing database with predefined data before your tests run.
-Fixtures are database independent written in YAML.
+Fixtures are database independent and written in YAML.
 There is one file per model.

 You'll find fixtures under your `test/fixtures` directory.
-When you run `rails generate model` to create a new model fixture stubs will be automatically created and placed in this directory.
+When you run `rails generate model` to create a new model, Rails automatically creates fixture stubs in this directory.

 #### YAML